 I have now used Sweatcoin for a week and have earned a total of 13.58 Sweatcoins.
-I used it during my vacation where I spent the majority in a sunbed, so I am sure it would be higher at home.
+I used it during my vacation where I spent the majority of the time in a sunbed, so I am sure it would be higher at home.

 How much is a Sweatcoin worth?
 Since you get 1,000 USD for 20,000 Sweatcoins, a Sweatcoin is worth 0.05 USD.

 This means that from a week of relaxing in a sunbed, I earned 0.679 USD, so nearly a dollar.
-You see why I’m saying I probably won’t get rich from this?
+Do you see why I’m saying I probably won’t get rich from this?

 How long time will it take you to earn 1,000 USD using the Sweatcoin app?

 Now, I thought this would be an easy question to answer, but it turns out it is quite hard to answer.